-New Home Sales Climb in Waco, Prices Decrease According to Latest Data
+New Home Sales Climb in Waco, Prices Decline According to Recent Data

 Pricing and Mortgage Trends